H.E. "Hank" Stelzer

 Use an extension cord that has a grounded, three-prong plug, which maintains an extra ground in the event of appliance wiring failure.
 Select the appropriate size cord for the current-demand of the appliance.
 The longer a cord is, the larger the diameter needed to handle the current load.
 Using a cord that is too small will cause premature failure of the appliance and the cord.

 As with the operation of any machinery, all guards and shields must be maintained and replaced if damaged.

 Always wear close-fitting clothing when operating a chipper-shredder.
 Baggy or loose-fitting clothing can become entangled in the moving parts and cause serious personal injury.

 Chipper-shredders should have a certification symbol of safety compliance from the Outdoor Power Equipment Institute (OPEI) and the American National Standards Institute (ANSI).
 When selecting a chipper-shredder, check that it comes with this certification.

 Before you attempt to use a chipper-shredder, read the user manual from cover to cover and be sure you understand how to operate the unit safely.
 If you have questions after reading the manual, contact the dealer from whom you purchased the unit.

 For more safety information, see MU Extension publication G1959, Basic Chain Saw Safety and Use.

-Written by Rusty Lee and David E. Baker, Department of Agricultural Engineering
+David E. Baker and Rusty Lee, Department of Agricultural Engineering